 - Laiss, pp34-35 ; de Gmeline, p203

 - Laiss, p37.

 - Ducornez, p81.
-De Gmeline, p227 and pp212-213.
+De Gmeline, pp212-213.

 - De Gmeline, pp218-219, writes about the message being received at Senlis and prompting General Weygand to have the armistice railway carriages moved to Rethondes.

 - Laiss, pp41-43; de Gmeline, pp213-215; Ducornez, pp81-82.
 Laiss does not point out any difference between French and German time, thus giving the impression that 1:30 pm for the start of this German cease-fire was 1:30 pm French time.
 De Gmeline identifies 1:30 pm as being the German time and converts it to French time.
 Ducornez does not record that the Germans made known a cease-fire on their side of the lines.